chandrakanth137/GUI-Sudoku-Solver-python/README.md

 How to run this GUI Sudoku Solver:
   1. Open command prompt / Terminal (depending upon the OS) .
   2. Use 'cd directory_name' (replace directory_name with your respective directory) command and move to the downloaded 'Sudoku' folder
+  3. type the following command to run it
+      "python3 Sudoku_Solver.py"  (or)    "python Sudoku_Solver.py"